nonofare/Dynamic_Array/README.md

 # Dynamic Array Implementation in C++

 This project provides a C++ implementation of a Dynamic Array data structure.
 The implementation is templated, allowing it to store any data type.
-The dynamic array supports common operations such as insertion, deletion, indexing, and automatic resizing.
+The dynamic array supports common operations such as insertion, deletion and indexing.

 ## Table of Contents